Music, Theatre, and Dance

 Alex Dolcemascolo: Choreographer, Rhondo Dance Company, New York.

-Shavonne Coleman (2007) is completing her MFA at Eastern Michigan University.
-She recently toured South Korea, doing theatre with young people.
+Shavonne Coleman (2007) completed her MFA at Eastern Michigan University.
+She toured South Korea, doing theatre with young people.
+Shavonne was also a Visiting Professor for the 2017-2018 year at GVSU!

 Chuck Fortenbacher (2010) BS Theatre, founded The University Wits Theatrical Company which performs in Grand Rapids, MI.
 He frequently produces, directs and designs both original and published plays.
 As a playwright, he has written two full length plays that have been produced at Dog Story Theater.
 Chuck is also a board member of Dog Story Theater and is currently the Treasurer and Facility Director.
 As a community leader, Chuck is an elected precinct delegate for the Kent County Democratic Party and he is pursuing further elected positions and public service.
 He is currently completing his MBA at GVSU.